-In all cultures of the world, there was and is a dining culture as well as a drinking culture with certain rituals and ceremonies as part of society.
-Especially Wine was always more than just a stimulant, but also a remedy, antiseptic, aphrodisiac, preservative, custody, power source, inspiration medium, sacrificial symbol, part in rituals, celebrations and contracts and in many religions a sacred medium with which to mystically relate to God or the gods made.
+In all cultures in the world there was and is a drinking culture with certain rituals and ceremonies as part of society.
+Especially Wine was always more than just a stimulant, but also medicine, antiseptic, aphrodisiac, preservative, comfort consolation, source of power, inspiration medium, victim symbol, part of rituals, festivals and contracts and in many religions a sacred medium with which one has a mystical relationship God or the gods.

-The popular saying about wine by the Greek poet Alcaeus (7th century BC) "In vino veritas" (In the wine lies the truth) expresses superficially that one speaks under the influence of wine (alcohol) the truth, because it is associated with a reduction of barriers.
-Wine (moderately enjoyed) simply helps to a different attitude.
-One is much more willing to give in to his emotions and is more open and communicative, which (assuming that one enjoys wine with reason) can have a very positive impact on the interpersonal realm.
+The popular saying about wine by the Greek poet Alkäus (7th century BC) "In vino veritas" (The truth lies in the wine) ostensibly expresses the fact that under the influence of wine (alcohol) one speaks the truth because it is associated with a reduction in obstacles.
+Wine (moderately enjoyed) simply helps to change your mind.
+You are much more willing to give in to your emotions and you are more open and more communicative, which (provided that you enjoy wine with reason) can have a very positive effect on people.
 However, there is a cross-cultural rule, namely the social rejection of lonely alcohol consumption.
-Positively understood consumption of alcohol is considered a social activity to make human contacts and to maintain communication.
-However, anyone who drinks alone or enjoys alcohol is generally regarded as being unsocial and is also suspected of being a drunkard.
+A positive understanding of alcohol consumption is considered a social activity to establish human contacts and maintain communication.
+However, anyone who drinks alone or enjoys alcohol is generally considered to be anti-social and is also suspected of being a drunkard.

-The consumption of alcohol was often excessive.
-Because the intoxication was considered by many ancient peoples as a special condition, which made the direct contact with a higher world possible and thus had religious and mystical character.
-Thus, in Egypt, on feast days of pharaohs and priests was drunk to the intoxication, and the unconsciousness that occurred after excessive consumption was considered sacred and godly.
-The prophets who came in Israel gave oracles in the ecstatic state according to 1 Samuel 10.5.
-In the mysticism of Islamic Sufism and shamanism, the intoxication of the priest plays an important role.
-The Greek Pythia issued oracles caused by earth vapors oracle.
-The wine of Cleopatra (69-30 BC) was treated with Rohopium and nightshade plants (henbane, mandrains) and was considered aphrodisiac,
+Alcohol consumption was often excessive.
+Because the intoxication was considered a special condition in many ancient peoples, which enabled direct contact with a higher world and thus had a religious and mystical character.
+In Egypt, pharaohs and priests drank to high on feast days, and the loss of consciousness that occurred after excessive consumption was considered sacred and pleasing to God.
+According to the first book of Samuel 10.5, the prophets appearing in Israel gave oracles in an ecstatic state.
+The intoxication of the priest plays an important role in the mysticism of Islamic Sufism and shamanism.
+The Greek Pythia issued oracles through intoxication caused by earth vapor.
+The wine of Cleopatra (69-30 BC) was mixed with raw opium and nightshade plants (henbane, mandrake) and was considered to be aphrodisiac,

-After the Greek historian Herodotus (482–425 BC) was used by the Persians under the Achaemenid dynasty (559–331 BC), the alcoholic intoxication deliberately to discuss important issues to judge and then decide.
-It wanted to eliminate the ratio, promote creativity and informally discuss arguments and counter arguments, the intoxication served the disinhibition.
-However, the decisions taken had to be confirmed once more in the sober state (or vice versa).
-Only then did they attain validity and legal force.
-Similarly, Herodotus reports of the Greek symposia (Trinkgelagen), which also had a specific drunkenness to the goal.
-However, this was done to a moderate and controlled extent by limited serving quantities of water mixed with water.
+According to the Greek historian Herodotus (482–425 BC) the Persians under the Achaimenid dynasty (559–331 BC) consciously used alcoholic intoxication to discuss and judge important questions and then to make decisions.
+The aim was to eliminate the ratio, to promote creativity and to discuss arguments and counter-arguments informally, the intoxication served to disinhibit.
+However, the decisions made had to be confirmed again in a sober state (or vice versa).
+Only then did they become valid and legally binding.
+Herodotus also reports on the Greek symposia (Drinking bouts), which also aimed at a certain level of intoxication.
+However, this was done to a moderate and controlled extent by serving limited amounts of wine mixed with water.

-Early in the morning antiquity Greeks and Romans produced an amazing variety of wines.
-In Greece were in the 5th century BC, in honor of the god Dionysos held festivities marked by exuberance and licentiousness combined with stylized and heavy drinking.
-The aim of the intoxication was a purifying ceremonial with psychohygienic effect.
-The Romans took over this from the Greeks with those after the wine god Bacchus as bacchanalia called boisterous celebrations.
-The Roman poet depicts a colorful moral portrait of the culture of eating and drinking of the Roman upper classes in the first century Petronius (+66) in his famous work Satyricon, Also in the 950 created Geoponika the ancient food and drinking culture is described.
-The enjoyment of alcoholic beverages is governed to this day in many religions with rituals and ceremonies and takes place in the Christian churches at the Eucharist with the transformation of the bread into Christ's body and of the measuring wine culminating in Christ's blood.
-The central importance of viticulture and wine in the Christian religion is evidenced by 979 references to it in the Christian religion Bible,
+Even in the early antiquity Greeks and Romans produced an amazing variety of wines.
+In Greece were in the 5th century BC in honor of God Dionysos performed festivals, which were characterized by exuberance and lawlessness in connection with stylized and heavy drinking.
+The goal was the intoxication as a purifying ceremony with psycho-hygienic effects.
+The Romans adopted this from the Greeks with those after the wine god Bacchus exuberant festivals called bacchanalia.
+The Roman poet depicts a colorful picture of the culture of eating and drinking in the Roman upper class in the first century Petronius (+66) in his famous work Satyricon, Also in the around 950 Geoponika the ancient food and drink culture is described.
+The enjoyment of alcoholic beverages is still regulated in many religions with rituals and ceremonies and takes place in the Christian churches at the Eucharist with the transformation of bread into Christ's body and the measuring wine culminated in Christ's blood.
+The central importance of viticulture and wine in the Christian religion is attested to in 979 references in the Bible,

-The balance or the border between enjoyment (pleasure) and vice ( alcoholism ) has always moved people and already in the antiquity Many well-known personalities warned against abuse.
-The Roman poet Seneca (4 BC-65 AD) writes: As in freedom, wine temperance is also beneficial.
-And in the writing "Von dem Gemütsruhe" he remarks: Occasionally it may even come to a noise, not that it drowns us, but nevertheless submerge.
-For that scares away the worries, upsets the soul in its depths and, as with many illnesses, so also against sadness, is a means.
-In the early Middle Ages a rush per month was seen as a means of purifying the body of consumed life spirits, renewing oneself and thus serving the health.
-Due to the poor water quality, much more alcohol was drunk than it is today.
-Wine and beer were considered food, and regular alcohol consumption was considered normal.
+The balance or the boundary between pleasure (lust) and vice ( alcoholism ) has always moved people and already in the antiquity warned many well-known personalities against abuse.
+The Roman poet Seneca (4 BC-65 AD) writes: As in freedom, moderation is also beneficial for wines.
+And in the writing "From the calm of the mind" he notes: Sometimes there may even be a noise, not that it drowns us, but still submerges.
+Because that scares away the worries, shakes the soul in its depths and is, like against some illnesses, also a means against sadness.
+In the early Middle Ages, one high a month was seen as a means to cleanse the body of used spirits, to renew itself and thus to serve health.
+Due to the poor water quality, much more alcohol was drunk than today.
+Wine and beer were considered food and regular alcohol consumption was considered normal.

-However, efforts were made in the early Middle Ages to curb the excessive colliery, which was often accompanied by violent conflicts.
-Not only was it limited to the simple strata of the people, but besides, alcoholic drinks were often affordable only to the nobility.
-Significantly, every German Emperor was asked the question before the coronation in Rome: do you want to be sober with God's help?
-Charlemagne (742-814) issued prohibitions against compulsory drinking in companies.
-Especially from the side of church was quibbled against excessive alcohol consumption, which was less for health reasons, but mainly because of the associated moral decline.
-Very popular in all social strata was the custom of Zutrinkens, Prominent clergymen such as the Reformer Martin Luther (1483-1546), as well as Johann quickly (1540-1612) and Abraham a Sancta Clara (1644-1709) fought against it in word and writing.
+However, efforts were already made in the early Middle Ages to curb excessive mining, which was often accompanied by violent clashes.
+This was not only limited to the ordinary people, apart from that, alcoholic drinks were often only available to the nobility.
+Significantly, before the coronation in Rome, every German emperor was asked the question: do you want to keep yourself sober with God's help?
+Charlemagne (742-814) issued bans against drinking in companies.
+Especially from the church was criticized against excessive alcohol consumption, this was less due to health reasons, but mainly because of the associated decline in morals.
+The custom of the was very popular among all strata of the population Zutrinkens, Prominent clergymen like the reformer Martin Luther (1483-1546), and Johann quickly (1540-1612) and Abraham a Sancta Clara (1644-1709) fought against it verbally and in writing.

-In many countries it is customary to drink alcohol on festive occasions.
-In some such as France, Greece, Italy and Spain, this is even part of everyday life, that is, it is served without any special occasion alcohol.
-In the sphere of influence of Islam, however, absolute alcohol ban, But also in the western culture was and is tried again and again, the consumption by different Prohibition measures curb.
-Alcohol with reason, that is enjoyed in moderation, but also has positive effects.
-The wine has always inspired artists in their work.
-There are innumerable poems, songs and Quotes about the wine.
+In many countries it is common to drink alcohol on festive occasions.
+In some such as France, Greece, Italy and Spain, this is even part of everyday life, which means that alcohol is served without a special occasion.
+In the sphere of influence of Islam, however, the absolute applies alcohol ban, But even in the western culture, there has always been an attempt to reduce consumption by various means Prohibition measures curb.
+Alcohol with reason, that is to say enjoyed in moderation, also has positive effects.
+Wine has always inspired artists in their work.
+There are countless poems, songs and Quotes about the wine.

-The big difference between a moderate Weingenuss with an exciting effect and excessive alcohol abuse describes an impressive essay by the Austrian poet Peter Rosegger (1843-1918), which amounts to a prosaic declaration of love to the wine.
-The opposite with some anecdotes and true events about excessive consumption of alcohol as well as "famous drinkers" is under the keyword intoxication reported.
-Under Customs in viticulture is a list of relevant keywords related to rituals, festivals and other "wine related practices".
+The big difference between a moderate Weingenuss with an stimulating effect and excessive alcohol abuse is described in an impressive essay by the Austrian home poet Peter Rosegger (1843-1918), which amounts to a prosaic declaration of love for wine.
+On the contrary with a few anecdotes and real facts about excessive alcohol consumption and of "famous drinkers" is under the keyword intoxication reported.
+Under Customs in viticulture It contains a list of relevant keywords in connection with rituals, festivals and other customs "all about wine".

-Hammurabi Stele: From Mbzt - Own Work, CC BY 3.0 , Link
+Hammurabi Stele: Von Mbzt - Own work, CC BY 3.0 , Link

-Hammurabi Stele Headboard : By I, Sailko , CC BY 2.5 , Link
+Hammurabi stele headboard: From I, Sailko , CC BY 2.5 , Link

 Symposium: Public domain, Link